vitorfs/colossus/README.md

 ## Features

-* Create and manage multiple mailing lists
+* Create and manage multiple mailing lists;
-* Import lists from other providers (csv files or paste email addresses)
+* Import lists from other providers (csv files or paste email addresses);
-* Create reusable email templates
+* Create reusable email templates;
-* Customize sign up pages (subscribe, unsubscribe, thank you page, etc.)
+* Customize sign up pages (subscribe, unsubscribe, thank you page, etc.);
-* Default double opt-in for sign ups
+* Default double opt-in for sign ups;
-* Schedule email campaign to send on a specific date and time
+* Schedule email campaign to send on a specific date and time;
-* Track email opens and clicks
+* Track email opens and clicks;
-* Reports with geolocation
+* Reports with geolocation;
+* Compatible with Mailgun, SendGrid, Mandrill, or any other SMTP email service.

 ## Quickstart